USS Gunston Hall Conducts Small Boat Operations with Members of Le Bataillon de Fusiliers Marins (BFM) Détroyat During Steadfast Defender 24

 |2

-This work, USS Gunston Hall Conducts Small Boat Operations with Members of Le Bataillon de Fusiliers Marins (BFM) Détroyat During Steadfast Defender 24 [Image 15 of 15], by PO1 Danielle Serocki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Gunston Hall Conducts Small Boat Operations with Members of Le Bataillon de Fusiliers Marins (BFM) Détroyat During Steadfast Defender 24, by PO1 Danielle Serocki, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT